Overview of the Removal (Deportation) Hearings Process

 The Merits Hearing(s) in Immigration Court

 If you and your lawyer have a strategy to defend you against removal, you will (unless your lawyer arranged otherwise) present your case at the merits hearing.
 You will be allowed to testify on your own behalf, with your lawyer asking the questions.
-You will also have to be examined by an attorney for DHS.
-In addition, you can present witnesses and exhibits, such as photographs and sworn statements by people who know about your case, or are experts in a relevant topic area.
+You will also have to be cross-examined by an attorney for DHS.
+In addition, you can present witnesses and exhibits, such as photographs and sworn statements by people who know about your case or are experts in a relevant topic area.

 For example, if you were defending yourself against removal by claiming asylum, you would probably want to testify about your fear of persecution in your home country, present documents about the conditions in your country, include proof that you are a member of a persecuted group and were injured or discriminated against, and perhaps get an expert about that country to testify on your behalf.